24io/opencampus-ai-project/README.md

-To accelerate the convergence of an iterative solver, a preconditioner matrix `P` can be applied to both sides of the equation, where  $P \approx A^{-1}$.
-Thus, the original system `Ax + b` is transformed into a system
+To accelerate the convergence of an iterative solver, a preconditioner matrix $P$ can be applied to both sides of the equation, where  $P \approx A^{-1}$.
+Thus, the original system $Ax + b$ is transformed into a system
-$PAx = Pb$, whereby `PA` and `Pb` are ideally cheap to compute and have a more favourable eigenvalue distribution than the original matrix `A` [^14].
+$PAx = Pb$, whereby $PA$ and $Pb$ are ideally cheap to compute and have a more favourable eigenvalue distribution than the original matrix $A$ [^14].

 We then solve the resulting system:
 ```
 A' * x = b'
 ```

-If `P` is cleverly chosen then the number iterations for solving this system will be significantly smaller.
-The goal is thereby to cluster the eigenvalues of `PA` around 1 and away from zero, thereby reducing the condition number and improving the convergence rate of the iterative solver [^14].
+If $P$ is cleverly chosen then the number iterations for solving this system will be significantly smaller.
+The goal is thereby to cluster the eigenvalues of $PA$ around 1 and away from zero, thereby reducing the condition number and improving the convergence rate of the iterative solver [^14].

 ## Block Jacobi Preconditioner